 Learning in the workflow – or acquiring knowledge in the act of performing a task – allows employees to learn more effectively and contributes to their overall engagement, sense of value, well-being, and productivity.
 By improving onboarding processes and materials, promoting development programs in the workplace, and effectively incentivizing employee performance, organizations can achieve measurable results that truly benefit the bottom line.

-With FORM MarketX, business leaders can use mobile learning platforms to improve the flow of communication and create transparency at all levels of the training process.
+With GoSpotCheck by FORM, business leaders can use mobile learning platforms to improve the flow of communication and create transparency at all levels of the training process.
 A multitude of in-app learning solutions address specific training needs for employees, such as product knowledge, merchandising processes, and customer service skills.
 Reward programs like leaderboards, motivational “competitions,” and engaging “missions” provide incentivized, engagement-driven projects that connect workers to broader goals of the organization.